Academic Catalog

 Federal Programs

-For all federal aid programs listed applicants must file the Free Application for Federal Student Aid (FAFSA).
-The application can be completed on the Federal Student Aid website.
-To learn about federal aid eligibility please visit the Federal Student Aid Eligibility website.
+For all federal aid programs listed, applicants must file the Free Application for Federal Student Aid (FAFSA) to be considered.

 Federal Pell Grants